AR2202/AnnikasTrackingScripts/Documentation.md

 ![feat](pdfplot_gui_feature.png)

-* if you want to analyse only wingextensionframes, select the checkbox and enter duration and angle for wingextension
+* if you want to analyse only wingextension frames, select the checkbox and enter duration and angle for wingextension
+* if you want to remove copulation frames, check the box (not currently displayed in the picture above)
 * if you want additional filtering, select the column you want to filter by and enter a cutoff value, decide whether values above or below that value are to be selected
 * press analyse